-- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs). - (a) Fair value of financial instruments
+- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - Level 3 inputs for the asset or liability that are not based on observable market data (unobservable inputs).

+Fair value of financial instruments

-The Company has various financial instruments including cash, receivables, accounts payable and accrued liabilities and promissory note and deferred taxes.
+The Company has various financial instruments including cash, receivables, accounts payable and accrued liabilities and promissory note.
 Cash is carried at fair value using a level 1 fair value measurement.
-The carrying values of receivables, accounts payable and accrued liabilities, and promissory note approximate their fair values due to the short-term maturity of these financial instruments.
+The carrying values of receivables and accounts payable and accrued liabilities approximate their fair values due to the short-term maturity of these financial instruments.
+Long-term receivable is based on level 3 inputs that are not based on observable market data, as further discussed below.

-(b) Concentrations of business risk
+Concentrations of business risk